-This medication is used to treat certain types of cancer (multiple myeloma, ovarian cancer).
+This medication is used to treat certain types of cancer (such as multiple myeloma, ovarian).
 Melphalan belongs to a class of drugs known as alkylating agents.
 It works by slowing or stopping the growth of cancer cells.

 How to Use This Medication

 Do not increase your dose or take this medication more often than prescribed.
-Your condition will not improve any faster, and the risk of serious side effects may be increased.
-Do not stop taking this medication without talking with your doctor, even if you feel nauseated or experience vomiting.
-If you vomit shortly after a dose, or if you miss a dose, contact your doctor right away.
+Your condition will not improve any faster, and your risk of serious side effects will increase.

 It may take several months before you see a benefit from this drug.

 Since this drug can be absorbed through the skin and lungs and may harm an unborn baby, women who are pregnant or who may become pregnant should not handle this medication or breathe the dust from the tablets.

 Copyright © 2016 Healthnotes, Inc. All rights reserved. www.healthnotes.com

 RxAnswers™ is a copyrighted combined product from Healthnotes and First DataBank, Inc.

 Drug information is selected from data included with permission and copyrighted by First DataBank, Inc. This is a summary and does not contain all possible information about this product.
 For complete information about this product or your specific health needs, ask your healthcare professional.
 Always seek the advice of your healthcare professional if you have any questions about this product or your medical condition.
 This information is not intended as individual medical advice and does not substitute for the knowledge and judgment of your healthcare professional.
 This information does not contain any assurances that this product is safe, effective or appropriate for you.

 This information is intended only for residents of the United States.
 Products sold under the same brand names in other countries may contain different ingredients.